-While we believe outlet stores will continue to be a profitable and fundamental distribution channel for many brand name manufacturers. some retail formats are more successful than others.
+While we believe outlet stores will continue to be a profitable and fundamental distribution channel for many brand name manufacturers, some retail formats are more successful than others.
 As typical in the retail industry, certain tenants have closed, or will close, certain stores by terminating their lease prior to its natural expiration or as a result of filing for protection under bankruptcy laws.

 Due to the relatively short-term nature of our tenants' leases, a significant portion of the leases in our portfolio come up for renewal each year.
-During 2011, we have approximately 1.7 million square feet, or 18%, of our wholly-owned portfolio coming up for renewal.
-During the first three months of 2011, we renewed approximately 55% of this space at a 16% increase in the average base rental rate compared to the expiring rate.
-We also re-tenanted 336,000 square feet at a 50% increase in the average base rental rate.
+As of January 1, 2011, we had approximately 1.7 million square feet, or 18%, of our then-owned, wholly-owned portfolio coming up for renewal.
+During the first six months of 2011, we renewed approximately 1.2 million square feet of this space at a 15% increase in the average base rental rate compared to the expiring rate.
+We also re-tenanted approximately 469,000 square feet at a 52% increase in the average base rental rate.
 In addition, we continue to attract and retain additional tenants.
 However, there can be no assurance that we can achieve similar increases in base rental rates.
 In addition, if we were unable to successfully renew or release a significant amount of this space on favorable economic terms, the loss in rent could have a material adverse effect on our results of operations.

 Our outlet centers typically include well-known, national, brand name companies.
 By maintaining a broad base of well-known tenants and a geographically diverse portfolio of properties located across the United States, we reduce our operating and leasing risks.
-No one tenant (including affiliates) accounts for more than 8.2% of our square feet or 5.1% of our combined base and percentage rental revenues.
+No one tenant (including affiliates) accounts for more than 8.3% of our square feet or 5.0% of our combined base and percentage rental revenues.
 Accordingly, we do not expect any material adverse impact on our results of operations and financial condition as a result of leases to be renewed or stores to be released.
-As of March 31, 2011 and 2010, respectively, occupancy at our wholly-owned centers was 97% and 95%.
+As of June 30, 2011 and 2010, respectively, occupancy at our wholly-owned centers was 98% and 97%.